Dubai International Financial Centre, Dubai, United Arab Emirates

-With a population that has reached one million, Dubai is regarded as the commercial and communications hub of the UAE.
+With a population that has reached more than one and half million, Dubai is regarded as the commercial and communications hub of the UAE.
 It is the second largest Emirate, with an area of 1,510 square miles, and is outperforming many of its neighbours with its ambitions for growth and prosperity.

 This stems from a historic desire to become the economic force in the region dating back to the nineteenth century, when the Al-Maktoum family began giving tax exemption to foreign traders, eventually persuading European, and especially British, shipping to use Dubai as the main port en-route to India.